kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 ### 🎨 Blog UI Design <a name="blog-ui-design"></a>

 This is the first step when I add any new page on this website, which is to design what it looks like.
 A professional would use something like Figma.
 I use [Canva](https://www.canva.com/).
-The design doesn't need to include every detail (even the colours are off!), but I find it very helpful to have an idea of how the page should look like instead of experimenting as I am coding.
+The design doesn't need to include every detail (even the colours are off!), but I find it very helpful to have an idea of how the page should look instead of experimenting as I am coding.

 {% imgBlock "/posts/images/blog-dev-log/canva_blog.png", "Canva UI Design for Blog" %}